yannvon/cascadeth/data/Cascadeth.md

 - [ ] Error case if own ack immediately is enough to verify: will never be added to current state (in old model)

+### 1.07

+- [ ] initGenesis is done with geth init, and not during the regular execution of geth ! :O hence we need to read genesis again to read totalStake available ?

 ## TODO